Karbasi-am/real-time-subtitle/README.md

 this tool will translate the english STT to the selected language and displays the text on screen

 ### Font
-you can change and choose font color and font size with font_color and font_size
+you can change and choose font color and font size with --font_color and --font_size